-All assignments will be due into the appropriate Schoology Assignment folder prior by the dates listed in Schoology and given in class.
-Students will submit their work by scanning their homework pages and uploading it into the Schoology assignment window as a pdf or Word Document.
-Photographs of completed assignments will not be accepted as they are incredibly difficult to read.
+All assignments will be due into the appropriate Canvas Assignment folder prior by the dates listed in Canvas and given in class.
+Students will submit their work by scanning their homework pages and uploading it into the Canvas assignment window as a pdf or Word Document.

+Photographs (.jpg, .jpeg, .png, etc.) of completed assignments will not be accepted as they are incredibly difficult to read.
 Students turning in late work will earn a 5% penalty for each weekday the assignment is late.
+Work submitted after a week late will not be accepted and will be awarded a 0%.
+Assignments never turned in will also be awarded 0% a week after the due date.

-In conjunction with the grading scale outlined above, narrative evaluations of student performance in the classroom will be sent quarterly to keep parents abreast of their students' level of growth and achievement.
-These narrative evaluations are the core of the student assessment process.
+Along with the grading scale outlined above, narrative evaluations of student performance in the classroom will be sent quarterly to keep parents informed of their students' level of growth and achievement.